KirillFrolov/obsidian/English/Some people prefer to live in a house, while others feel that there are more advantages to living in an apartment.md

 Are there more advantages than disadvantages of living in a house compared with living in an apartment?

 While some individuals are of the opinion that living in a house is more beneficial, others prefer to live in an apartment.
-Both options have their pros and cons and definitely depends on personal preferences. the following essay will discuss them both in detail.
+Both options have their pros and cons and definitely depends on  various factors such as lifestyle and personal preferences.
+The following essay will discuss them both in detail.

-On the one hand, living in a house has a lot of benefits, especially for families with a children. own place room playground closed private backyard  supervision through the window
+On the one hand, living in a house has a lot of benefits, especially for families with a children.
+Houses typically have lager living areas, additional rooms and outdoor space like backyards.
+This provide an opportunity for children to have their own space to play or even playground.

+closed private backyard  supervision through the window

 On the other hand, hard to commute school or job supermarket